Xen0byte/har-viewer/README.md

 - Support initial filter on file load to improve loading times for large files
 - Settings dialog
 - Show websocket data
-- Add sort by request size
+- Add sort by request/response size

 See the [open issues](https://github.com/develerik/har-viewer/issues) for a list of proposed features (and known issues).